18 Cool Jamaican Gifts That Will Show You Did Your Research

 If you’re looking for gifts for a Jamaican man, this is it.
 You might be inclined to call it soccer but your Jamaican friends know it’s football.
 As a Jamaican, it’s highly likely he loves him some football!
 He might not get a chance to play but will probably still appreciate repping Jamaica by way of Jamaican-themed socks.
 Here’s an ankle sock version and ladies here are some over the knee socks if you’d like.

 A flag!
 Of course!
+This is the perfect Jamaican gift.
 Fly your flag high outside your home or use it as decor somewhere inside.
 Many of my Jamaican overseas friends hang a flag on their garage walls, behind a door in their house or somewhere else where it will be seen and appreciated by family and visitors.
-Keep it handy for the West Indian Memorial day parade too!
+Keep it handy for the West Indian Memorial Day parade too!

 If you’re looking for gifts for a Jamaican woman or know of a little Jamaican baby on the way, get them this cute onesie!
 The repping starts from the eye deh a knee!
-That’s a Jamaican saying for a little kid, usually said when referring to one’s own childhood.
+That’s a Jamaican saying, usually said when referring to one’s own childhood.
 “Mi a rep Jamaica from mi eye deh a mi knee!”
+As in when you were yay high. *gestures to the height of a kid*

 This one comes by popular demand, meaning my little kiddo got excited when she saw it.
 She thinks it would be a great gift for her dad who’s a PS4 fanatic.
 She proceeded to tell me how to do moves with this controller when playing Mortal Combat, one of her dad’s fave games that they play together.
 If your Jamaican friend is an Xbox player, there’s a skin for them here too.